orbeon/orbeon-forms-doc/Form-Builder-~-Toolbox.md

 | --- | --- |
 | **Button** | Simple button |
 | **Link Button** | Button appearing as a link |

+Buttons do not allow entering data, and by default do nothing significant, but they can be used to trigger actions with the Action Editor.

+_NOTE: Buttons do not appear at all in preview mode._

 ### Choices